dojo/docs/dojo/getAttr.rst

 ``dojo.getAttr()`` is a companion function for `dojo.attr <dojo/attr>`_.
 It handles normalized getting of attributes on DOM Nodes and return the value of the requested attribute or null if that attribute does not have a specified or default value.

-Since 1.7 it will be replaced by attr.get in dojo/dom-attr.
+Since 1.7 it is a alias of attr.get in dojo/dom-attr.

 =====
 Usage